 Professional Development Grants

-You can apply for up to a maximum $6000 in funding for research activities for Professional Development grants.
+Members can apply for up to a maximum $6000 in funding for research and training activities under Professional Development Grants.
 The categories for Professional Development Grants are as follows:

 Preparation of Art/CD